Jeremy Caddick, Dean

 Alexander Ross, Assistant Chaplain

 Alexander Ross is a doctoral student in the Faculty of Divinity.
 Originally from Australia, he completed a Master of Theology at the University of Oxford and undertook ministerial formation at Ripon College Cuddesdon.
-He was ordained deacon by the Bishop of Oxford by Letters Dimissory before returning to Australia where he was ordained priest and completed a curacy within the Diocese of Melbourne.
-His current research concerns the structure of the worldwide Anglican Communion, and particularly the place of the ecclesial Province within its polity.
-Alex is married to Kirsty, Chaplain at Trinity College, Cambridge, and they are expecting their first born in December.
+He was ordained deacon by the Bishop of Oxford by Letters Dimissory before returning to Australia where he was ordained priest and served a parish within the Diocese of Melbourne.
+His current research concerns the structure of the worldwide Anglican Communion, and particularly the place of metropolitical authority and the ecclesial province within its polity.
+Alex is also a keen rower and active member of the Emmanuel Boat Club.
+He is married to Kirsty, Chaplain at Trinity College, Cambridge, and they have one young son.

 Dr Christopher Whitton, Director of Music